WHAT IS ASBESTOS TESTING AND WHY IS IT SO IMPORTANT?

 ASBESTOS CONTAMINATED SOIL

-Asbestos contaminated sites can be very complex.
-It may be present because buildings that contained asbestos were not demolished and disposed of properly or asbestos contaminated soil was used as fill material.
+Asbestos contaminated or impacted soil or fill is unfortunately very common.
+It may be present because buildings that contained asbestos were not demolished and disposed of properly or asbestos contaminated soil was used as land fill material.
 There are legal requirements that prohibit anyone supplying, storing, transporting, using & re-using asbestos-contaminated soil.

 WE KNOW EXACTLY WHAT TO LOOK FOR AND PROVIDE NATA ACCREDITED ANALYSIS TESTING

-Commonly found as a protectant on beams, connecting pieces and steel stays.
+Used as decorative texture in apartment buildings with vermiculite (popcorn ceiling), a fire retardant on steel beams, connecting pieces and steel stays.
 Used for it’s heat-proofing, sound-proofing and fire-retardant properties, the mixture of asbestos used for spray-on applications is extremely chalky and soft — making it an extremely high-risk substance for releasing dangerous fibres into the air.

 LOOSE ASBESTOS LAGGING

-Looks very similar to loose fiberglass insulation.
-It is commonly found as a filling material used for heat and sound-proofing.
-It’s also used as an insulating fiber around pipe ducts, lofts and between floors in multi-story buildings.
+Friable asbestos lagging was commonly used as an insulation based filling material used for heat or sound-proofing.
+It was mainly used as an insulating fibre around pipe ducts, lofts and between floors in multi-story buildings or hot water tanks.
 Over time, this type of insulation becomes very brittle and can become easily damaged.
+It is considered as friable asbestos and a Class A licensed contractor is required.

-Most commonly found insulating boilers and pressure vessels.
+Most commonly found insulating apartment entry/fire doors, boilers, vents and pressure vessels.
 It may be applied in either a composite form or as preformed pipe sections.
-Although it may look stable, it is very fragile and easily broken when dropped or knocked.
+Although it may look stable, it is very fragile and easily airborne when disturbed, dropped or knocked.
 The danger occurs whenever this insulation is fractured or broken, and it releases the fibres.

 IF YOU SUSPECT ANY MATERIAL CONTAINS ASBESTOS, PLEASE DON’T TRY TO TOUCH OR REMOVE IT YOURSELF!